Five Mile Ride

 Continue on 11W to Rutledge –turn right on Hwy 92.
 Follow 92 over a small mountain; again watch the curves, and shortly, Cherokee Dam and Lake with visitors center will be on your left.

-Continue south on Hwy 92 and you will view the backwater of Douglas Lake and the road before the filling of the lake.
-Shortly you will arrive at the small community of Chestnut Hill, home of the Bush cannery, smells good when canning,
+Continue south on Hwy 92 and you will view the backwater of Douglas Lake and the road prior to the filling of the lake.
+Shortly you will arrive at the small community of Chestnut Hill, home of the Bush cannery, smells good when canning.

 Continue on 336 and it will turn towards the mountains (right).
 This portion of 336 has many blind and decreasing radius curves so use extra caution while riding and enjoying.
-On your right, in the distance Mt.
-La Conte may be visible (clouds permitting), the highest mountain in the Smoky’s.
+On your right in the distance Mt.
+La Conte may be visible (clouds permitting), the highest mountain in the Smokey’s.

 Hwy 336 “T” intersects with Hwy 321.
 Turn right on Hwy 321 towards Cosby and Gatlinburg, winding up and down over several small ridges.
 Watch for Hwy 416 on your right as it is not marked very well.